Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Tropical line bundle over an elliptic curve

 \begin{expl} On Figure \ref{figure section curve TF1 2}, we draw a genus $1$ bidegree $(1,2)$ and a genus $2$ bidegree $(2,2)$ curve in $\TT F_1$, and a genus $1$ bidegree $(1,0)$ curve inside $\TT F_2$.
 On can still observe the change of slope when an edge crosses the boundary.
 In the case of $\TT F_1$, an edge of slope $1$ which crosses the boundary on the right comes back from the left with slope $0$.
 In the case of $\TT F_2$, and edge of slope $1$ which crosses on the right comes back on the left with new slope $-1$. \end{expl}

 \begin{expl} Notice that in the case of $\TT F_{0,\alpha}$, if $\alpha\in\QQ l$, there exist curves that do not intersect $E_0$ nor $E_\infty$.
+They are elliptic curves that go around the cylinder direction at least once with the right slope.
 In Figure \ref{figure superabundant curve}, the unique edge has slope $\frac{1}{2}$, and the two sides of the strip are identified with a translation by $l/2$.
-Those curves are superabundant. \end{expl}
+Those curves are superabundant.
+Such curves are called \textit{superabundant loops}.
+They are characterized in Proposition \ref{proposition superabundant loops}. \end{expl}